 5. One farmer feeds 155 people around the world.
 That’s a lot of work and a lot of long hours in the field.
 The farmer you are cussing for slowing you down has probably been working 12+ hour days since the last time it rained.
 They have a lot on their mind not just you in their mirror.
 Please be patient.

 If you start to get impatient, remember how much you enjoy your food.
 Think about a nice juicy steak or a giant cinnamon roll as you follow that nice farmer.
-Smile and wave as you pass or just sit back and enjoy the ride-they will probably turn off real soon!- A Kansas Farm Mom
+Smile and wave (with your whole hand) as you pass or just sit back and enjoy the ride-they will probably turn off real soon!- A Kansas Farm Mom

 Wheat harvest has begun!
 Thank goodness I have a team of awesome babysitters to help us out.
 Last week, we got a lot of haying done.
 The total bale count so far is 727.